 LMP data is also available in the Lateral Movement Paths to Sensitive Accounts report.
 This report lists the sensitive accounts that are exposed via lateral movement paths and includes paths that were selected manually for a specific time period, or included in the time period for scheduled reports.
 Customize the included date range using the calendar selection.

 Security insights are never too late to prevent the next attack and remediate damage.
 For this reason, investigating an attack even during the domain dominance phase provides a different, but important example.
 Typically, while investigating a security alert such as Remote Code Execution, if the alert is a true positive, your domain controller may already be compromised.
 But LMPs inform on where the attacker gained privileges, and what path they used into your network.
 Used this way, LMPs can also offer key insights into how to remediate.

 The best way to prevent lateral movement exposure within your organization is to make sure that sensitive users only use their administrator credentials when logging into hardened computers.
 In the example, check if admin in the path actually needs access to the shared computer.
-If they do need access, make sure log in to the shared computer with a username and password other than their admin credentials.
+If they do need access, make sure they log in to the shared computer with a username and password other than their admin credentials.

 Verify that your users do not have unnecessary administrative permissions.
 In the example, check if everyone in the shared group actually requires admin rights on the exposed computer.

 Make sure people only have access to necessary resources.
 In the example, Ron Harper significantly widens Nick Cowley's exposure.
 Is it necessary that Ron Harper be included in the group?
 Are there subgroups that could be created to minimize lateral movement exposure?

 Tip – When no potential lateral movement path activity is detected for an entity in the past 48 hours, choose to View a different date and check for previous potential lateral movement paths.
 The LMP to sensitive users report is always available if LMPs were discovered and provides you with information about potential lateral movement paths detected to sensitive users.